CFC-Servers/gm_express_service/README.md

 ---

 ### Configuring the addon for self-hosting
-If you self-host Express, you'll need to change a couple of convars.
+If you deploy your own Express instance, you'll need to change a couple of convars.

 <br>